Most of the normal matter in the universe is contained in stars, planets

 as, in the depths of the ocean and on extraterrestrial worlds, remains of

 This research area covers the nature of high-pressure and high-

 temperature phenomena and their origin in basic physical principles, and

-focuses on how new physical properties emerge at extreme conditions,
+focuses on how new physical properties emerge in extreme conditions,

-such as under very high pressure, very high/low temperature, and at high
+such as under very high pressure, very high/low temperature, and high

 In extreme physics, various principles such as thermodynamics,